 So instead of sending loads of emails, we should be sending fewer, but more targeted emails at the right time.
 This is where marketing automation comes in.

 Marketing automation refers to the software that exists with the goal of automating marketing actions.
 Many marketing departments have to automate repetitive tasks such as emails, social media, and other website actions.
 The technology of marketing automation makes these tasks easier.

 Using Marketing Automation software, you can develop profiles for each ‘contact’ based on which pages on your website they visited, what search words they used to land on your site, the information they filled out in your lead-gen forms and more.
 The software then uses that information to send targeted, well-timed emails to each individual based on a set of rules or ‘triggers’.
 Some automation software like Hubspot can even adapt your website content for the individual based on data in their individual contact profile.

 So now imagine combining the power of engaging, differentiated, high-conversion interactive content with marketing automation.

 Using Interactive Content with Marketing Automation

-By using Interactive Content and Marketing Automation tools together you will be able to developer far richer profiles of your future and current customers.
-Look at the example below, it aims to explain how these two technologies can work together, when integrated to paint a clear picture of who John is.
+By using interactive content and marketing automation tools together, you will be able to develop richer profiles of your future and current customers.
+Look at the example below.
+It aims to explain how these two technologies can work together, when integrated to paint a clear picture of who John is.

-You can use Interactive Content to generate more leads, capturing contact information and track every answer or interaction to build a rich profile.
-With Marketing Automation, you can take this one step further by knowing exactly what website content John was viewing, where he’s from, which emails he opened and more – then assign it to a specific sales rep who can take over and manage the lead.
+You can use interactive content to generate more leads, capturing contact information and track every answer or interaction to build a rich profile.
+With marketing automation, you can take this one step further by knowing exactly what website content John was viewing, where he’s from, which emails he opened and more.
+Then, assign the profile to a specific sales rep who can take over and manage the lead.